Maxsafer/emuCenter/README.md

 # Welcome to EmuCenter!

 I made this highly customizable (if you are a programmer.
 If not, it is still fairly simple to follow the documentation) hub in order to have all of my retro games from different emulators ready to launch from just one place.
-I have used other alternatives (not getting into details) that did look prettier but did not work a 100% as needed nor would be highly customizable, I prefered the simplicity and optional complexity that this brings to the table.
+I have used other alternatives (not getting into details) that did look prettier but did not work a 100% as needed nor would be highly customizable, I preferred the simplicity and optional complexity that this brings to the table.

 I specifically made this for my need of having an emulator game hub for my Ayaneo Slide (handheld PC with a touchscreen).